Tag: software

 How do I prepare an MVP?

-There are several steps that you can take that will help you create an MVP for your app:
+There are several steps that a product owner can take that will help them create an MVP for their app:

 Can an app that starts as an MVP become successful?